proxycheck/proxycheck-php/README.md

 # proxycheck-php
-php library for calling the proxycheck.io v2 API.
+php library for calling the [https://proxycheck.io/](proxycheck.io) v2 API which allows you to check if an IP Address is a Proxy or VPN and get the Country, ASN and Provider for the IP Address being checked.

 ## Install via Composer ##